-PDG shall use the procedures defined in the IKEv2 protocol (see draft-ietf-ipsec-ikev2 [14]) to disconnect an IPSec tunnel to the UE.
-The PDG shall close the incoming Security Associations associated with the tunnel and instruct the UE to do likewise by sending the INFORMATIONAL request message including a "DELETE" payload.
+PDG shall use the procedures defined in the IKEv2 protocol (see draft-ietf-ipsec-ikev2 [14]) to disconnect an IPsec tunnel to the WLAN UE.
+The PDG shall close the incoming security associations associated with the tunnel and instruct the WLAN UE to do likewise by sending the INFORMATIONAL request message including a "DELETE" payload.
 The DELETE payload shall contain either:

-- Protocol ID set to "1" and no subsequent Security Parameter Indexes in the payload.
-This indicates that the IKE Security Association, and all IPsec ESP Security Associations that were negotiated within it between PDG and UE shall be deleted. - ii) Protocol ID set to "3" for ESP.
-The SECURITY PARAMETERS INDEXES s included in the payload shall correspond to the particular incoming ESP SECURITY ASSOCIATION at the UE for the given tunnel in question.
+- i) Protocol ID set to "1" and no subsequent Security Parameter Indexes in the payload.
+This indicates that the IKE security association, and all IPsec ESP security associations that were negotiated within it between PDG and WLAN UE shall be deleted. - ii) Protocol ID set to "3" for ESP.
+The SECURITY PARAMETERS INDEXES s included in the payload shall correspond to the particular incoming ESP SECURITY ASSOCIATION at the WLAN UE for the given tunnel in question.

-8.3.2.1 UE Initiated Tunnel Disconnection Procedures
+8.3.2.2 UE Initiated Tunnel Disconnection Procedures

-On receipt of the INFORMATIONAL request message including "DELETE" payload indicating that the UE is initiating tunnel disconnect procedure, the PDG shall:
+On receipt of the INFORMATIONAL request message including "DELETE" payload indicating that the WLAN UE is initiating tunnel disconnect procedure, the PDG shall:

-- i) Close all Security Associations identified within the DELETE payload (these Security Associations correspond to outgoing Security Associations from the PDG perspective).
-If no Security Associations were present in the DELETE payload, and the protocol ID was set to "1", the PDG shall close the IKE Security Association, and all IPsec ESP Security Associations that were negotiated within it towards the UE. - ii) The PDG shall delete the incoming Security Associations corresponding to the outgoing Security Associations identified in the "DELETE" payload.
+i) Close all security associations identified within the DELETE payload (these security associations correspond to outgoing security associations from the PDG perspective).
+If no security associations were present in the ii) The PDG shall delete the incoming security associations corresponding to the outgoing security associations identified in the "DELETE" payload.

+DELETE payload, and the protocol ID was set to "1", the PDG shall close the IKE security association, and all IPsec ESP security associations that were negotiated within it towards the WLAN UE.

 The PDG shall send an INFORMATIONAL response message.
-This shall contain a list of Security Associations deleted in step (ii) above.
+This shall contain a list of security associations deleted in step (ii) above.